 Road and parking lot construction in Madison, Wis. may result in travel delays and route changes to UW Health clinic and hospital locations.
 Please plan accordingly.Read more

 This handout was prepared to answer some of the common questions patients have after having a tube or drain removed in the Interventional Radiology Clinic.
 If you have more questions or concerns, please ask the doctor or nurse caring for you.

 Your Care at Home

 You may eat or drink what you want at home except drinks with alcohol.
-Do not drink alcohol for 24 hours or do any strenuous activities.
-Do not lift more than 10 pounds.
+Do not drink alcohol, do strenuous activities or lift more than 10 pounds for 24 hours.
 You can resume your normal routine after 24 hours.